/>

 What size is an Australian visa photo if one is required?

 35×45 mm.
-Head height 32–36 mm from chin to crown.
-White or light grey background.
+Head height about 32–36 mm chin to crown.
+Plain white or light grey background.

 What background for an Australian visa photo?